Richard Jefferson: Cleveland Cavaliers (2015–2017)

 After initially considering retirement following the championship win, Jefferson re-signed with the Cavaliers on July 28, 2016, reportedly on a two-year, $5 million contract.
 The Cavaliers returned to the NBA Finals in 2017, but fell short in their quest for back-to-back titles, losing in five games to the Warriors.
-In his final game with the Cavaliers, Jefferson logged four points and two rebounds in a 120–129 loss to the Warriors.
+In his final game with the Cavaliers, Jefferson logged four points and two rebounds in a 129–120 road loss to the Warriors.

 On October 14, 2017, Jefferson was traded, along with Kay Felder, two future second-round draft picks and cash considerations, to the Atlanta Hawks in exchange for the rights to Sergiy Gladyr and Dimitrios Agravanis.
 He was immediately waived by the Hawks.

 Denver Nuggets (2017–2018)

 On October 19, 2017, Jefferson signed a one-year, $2.3 million contract with the Denver Nuggets.

+Retirement

 On October 13, 2018, Jefferson announced his retirement from professional basketball.